ismam3/gnu_plot_fix_naoe6/README.md

 1. Press <kbd>Win</kbd> + <kbd>R</kbd> to open the Run dialog.
 You will see a window in the bottom left corner of your screen, like the following,
 ![ss](../ss/image.png)
 2. Type `gnuplot` in the box and press **Enter**.
 3. If you see the following window, this means your device has gnuplot.
 Then Proceed to section-2.
-Otherwise proceed to section-3.
+Otherwise install gnuplot first then follow section-2.
 ![ss](../ss/Screenshot(38).png)

 ## Section-2 (Run the batch file)